Special Delivery Unit Newborn Stabilization and Resuscitation Team

 We use cutting-edge monitoring, state-of-the-art technology and proven protocols starting immediately after birth to provide the best care for your newborn.

-For example, the team developed a next-generation approach to support teams in the delivery room.
+For example, we developed a next-generation approach to support teams in the delivery room.
 The approach uses unique digital systems to provide critical knowledge to the delivery room team to perfect the details of care in the first minutes after birth, when every moment matters.
+Every 2 minutes our team digitally records all health stats and steps that were taken in that time, data that goes right into a system allowing every member of your baby’s care team to know exactly what is happening and when.

 What happens next?